-- Funding from the Emergency Management Performance Grant is intended for use by the Recipient to perform the following eligible activities as identified in the United States Department of Homeland Security, Federal Emergency Management Agency, Fiscal Year 2013 Emergency Management Performance Grants Program and programs that are consistent with Title 44, Code of Regulations (CFR) Part 13, State Rule Chapter 27P-6, Florida Administrative Code and Chapter 252, Florida Statutes). - Below is a general budget which outlines eligible categories and their allocation under this award.
+- Funding from the Emergency Management Performance Grant is intended for use by the Recipient to perform eligible activities as identified in the United States Department of Homeland Security, Federal Emergency Management Agency, Fiscal Year 2015 Emergency Management Performance Grants Program and programs that are consistent with Title 44, 2 C.F.R.
+Part 200, State Rule Chapter 27P-6, Florida Administrative Code and Chapter 252, Florida Statutes). - The transfer of funds between the categories listed in the Program Budget is permitted.